Freeman Dyson: Career in the United States

 In 1966, independently of Elliott H. Lieb and Walter Thirring, Dyson and Andrew Lenard published a paper proving that the Pauli exclusion principle plays the main role in the stability of matter.
 Hence it is not the electromagnetic repulsion between outer-shell orbital electrons that prevents two stacked wood blocks from coalescing into a single piece, but the exclusion principle applied to electrons and protons that generates the classical macroscopic normal force.
 In condensed matter physics, Dyson also analysed the phase transition of the Ising model in one dimension and spin waves.

 Dyson also did work in a variety of topics in mathematics, such as topology, analysis, number theory and random matrices.
 In 1973 the number theorist Hugh Lowell Montgomery was visiting the Institute for Advanced Study and had just made his pair correlation conjecture concerning the distribution of the zeros of the Riemann zeta function.
 He showed his formula to the mathematician Atle Selberg, who said that it looked like something in mathematical physics and that Montgomery should show it to Dyson, which he did.
 Dyson recognized the formula as the pair correlation function of the Gaussian unitary ensemble, which physicists have studied extensively.
 This suggested that there might be an unexpected connection between the distribution of primes (2, 3, 5, 7, 11, ...) and the energy levels in the nuclei of heavy elements such as uranium.

 Around 1979 Dyson worked with the Institute for Energy Analysis on climate studies.
 This group, under Alvin Weinberg's direction, pioneered multidisciplinary climate studies, including a strong biology group.
 Also during the 1970s, Dyson worked on climate studies conducted by the JASON defense advisory group.

 Dyson retired from the Institute for Advanced Study in 1994.
-In 1998 he joined the board of the Solar Electric Light Fund. he was president of the Space Studies Institute, the space research organization founded by Gerard K. O'Neill; as of 2013 he was on its board of trustees.
+In 1998 he joined the board of the Solar Electric Light Fund.
+In 2003 he was president of the Space Studies Institute, the space research organization founded by Gerard K. O'Neill; in 2013 he was on its board of trustees.
 Dyson was a longtime member of the JASON group.

 Dyson won numerous scientific awards, but never a Nobel Prize.
 Nobel physics laureate Steven Weinberg said that the Nobel committee "fleeced" Dyson, but Dyson remarked in 2009, "I think it's almost true without exception if you want to win a Nobel Prize, you should have a long attention span, get hold of some deep and important problem and stay with it for ten years.
 That wasn't my style."
 Dyson was a regular contributor to The New York Review of Books, and published a memoir, Maker of Patterns: An Autobiography Through Letters in 2018.